-Healing with energy fields can divided into two categories: energy healers (when a human accelerates the healing of another) and radionics (when a machine generates certain waves to help the patient heal).
+Healing with energy fields can be divided into two categories: energy healers (when a human accelerates the healing of another) and radionics (when a machine generates certain waves to help the patient heal).
 I will focus on the second one which is also known as electromagnetic therapy.

 We are going to explore the electromagnetic fields around living beings and their interaction with other such fields.
 Science calls the study of these phenomena “bioelectromagnetics”.

-- Part 1: A Little Physics (you are here)
+- Part 1: A Little Physics

 - Part 2: Prominent Figures

 - Part 4: Device Study – Spooky2 GeneratorX

 - Part 5: Device Study – BEMER Classic-Set

 - Part 6: Device Study – Hulda Clark’s Syncrometer